opsd-io/terraform-module-github-repository/examples/create_repo/README.md

   Enter a value:
 ```

-Type 'yes' to approve and let the magic happen.
+Type `yes` to approve and let the magic happen.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements